un3481/wg-rc/README.md

 ln -s /etc/init.d/net.wg0 /etc/init.d/net.lo
 ```

-You also need to configure the newly created interface to use wireguard.
+You also need to configure the newly created interface to use WireGuard.

 In order to do that, you need to add some entries to "/etc/conf.d/net".

 The first entry is "wireguard_\<interface\>".
-This is the path to the wireguard config file.
+This is the path to the WireGuard config file.

 For this client to work, the path to the config file should be "/etc/wireguard/\<interface\>.conf"